Updated on 8/14/23

 In fact, many women, especially those with PCOS, postpartum, or in perimenopause may experience either several LH peaks or high LH levels throughout their cycle.

-The only way to know if ovulation actually occurred is to confirm it, with a PdG test like Proov Confirm.
+The only way to know if ovulation actually occurred is to confirm it, with a PdG test like Proov Confirm or a test that measures PdG like Proov Complete.
 PdG is only released after ovulation occurs and is necessary for preparing the body for implantation and pregnancy.

-If you want to increase your chances of pregnancy even more, you’ll want to test your PdG levels during the implantation window.
-Studies show that elevated PdG levels during the implantation window (after ovulation) are correlated with a 92% chance of successful pregnancy, compared to just a 19% chance in those with low PdG levels.
+If you want to increase your chances of pregnancy during ovulation even more, you’ll want to test your PdG levels during the implantation window.
+A recent clinical study showed that elevated PdG levels during the implantation window can increase pregnancy rates by up to 75%!*